dgasmith/opt_einsum/docs/getting_started/backends.md

 # Backends & GPU Support

-`opt_einsum` is quite agnostic to the type of n-dimensional arrays (tensors) it uses, since finding the contraction path only relies on getting the shape attribute of each array supplied.
+`opt_einsum` is largely agnostic to the type of n-dimensional arrays (tensors) it uses, since finding the contraction path only relies on getting the shape attribute of each array supplied.
 It can perform the underlying tensor contractions with various libraries.
 In fact, any library that provides a `numpy.tensordot` and `numpy.transpose` implementation can perform most normal contractions.
-While more special functionality such as axes reduction is reliant on a `numpy.einsum` implementation.
+However, certain special functionalities such as axes reduction are reliant on a `numpy.einsum` implementation.
 The following is a brief overview of libraries which have been tested with `opt_einsum`: